Ash Fork, AZ

 see her on Facebook at: djottoart

-Gary and Debbie sell great stuff at Roadside 66 - this may be their last season here.
-Hopefully not.
+Gary and Debbie sell great stuff at Roadside 66 -

 A long established Route 66 landmark, The Copper State motel is still in business for short and long-term guests.